nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Support duration: A LTS version is supported for at least twelve months.
 * Features: A LTS version may contain some features from future add-on releases provided that they can be safely backported.
 * Studio version supported: A LTS version is the last version to support the oldest supported Studio version.
 This is designed to give people plenty of time to upgrade to newer Studio releases.
 * Last version with old NVDA technology in use: in some cases, LTS releases are made to support users of old NVDA releases.
 After the LTS release is created, add-on source code will shift to using newer code from NVDA.
-This criteria will first be applied to an LTS release scheduled for 2018 as a result of NVDA's end of support for Windows XP, Vista and 7 without Service Pack 1.
+This criteria will first be applied to an LTS release scheduled for 2018 as a result of NVDA's end of support for Windows XP, Vista and 7 without Service Pack 1, as well as planned transition to Python 3.

 As of June 2018, the most recent LTS version is add-on 15.x, formerly 7.x until October 2016 (October 2016 to April 2018).
 Previous LTS release (and so far the only unsupported LTS by far) was 3.x (September 2014 to June 2015).
 For example, add-on 3.x was maintained thus: